Mad Maxine

 Jeannine Mjoseth is a journalist, photographer, independent art curator, and retired professional wrestler better known by her stage names Mad Maxine and Lady Maxine.
-During her stint in the World Wrestling Federation (WWF), the 6'4" wrestler had a green mohawk and was managed by The Fabulous Moolah.
-After leaving the WWF in 1985, she wrestled on the independent circuit in Florida.
+During her stint in the World Wrestling Federation (WWF), the 6'4" wrestler had a green mohawk and was managed by Fabulous Moolah.
+After leaving the WWF in 1985, she wrestled on the independent circuit, primarily in Florida.
 She then retired from wrestling, pursuing a career in journalism, as well as working for the National Institute of Aging and the National Human Genome Research Institute.

 Professional wrestling career

-World Wrestling Federation
+World Wrestling Federation (1985)

 Mjoseth was first introduced to professional wrestling after meeting a friend's boyfriend who worked as a wrestler.
 His mother, Beverly Shade, also worked as a wrestler and agreed to talk with Mjoseth.
-A couple of years after graduating college, she once again became interested in becoming a professional wrestler, so she moved to South Carolina to train with Fabulous Moolah at her wrestling school.
+A couple of years after graduating college, she once again became interested in becoming a professional wrestler, so she moved to Columbia, South Carolina to train with Fabulous Moolah at her wrestling school.
 While a trainee at Moolah's school, Mjoseth cut her hair into a mohawk and developed the Mad Maxine persona.
 The look, which also included leather lace-up wrestling gear that she sewed herself, was modeled on characters in the "Mad Max" films and the X-Men comic book character Storm.